Estimate Time7 min

 Risk of loss Any investment carries a risk that you'll lose money.
 But buying and selling investments becomes riskier the shorter your timeline is and the more you concentrate your money into just a handful of holdings, 2 challenges traders often face.
 The stock market has historically recovered from every downturn it's experienced—but it hasn't always done so quickly or predictably.
 Recoveries can take years, meaning traders who purchase shares of stocks whose values fall may not have the time to wait out a rebound.

 And while the broader stock market has recovered, not all company stocks have.
 Buying individual stocks, like many traders do, raises the risk that you could lose the money you invest.
 Diversified funds, meanwhile, spread your money across hundreds of companies.
-This helps smooth out any dips individual companies may experience by supplementing their performance with other companies' stronger returns.
+This aims to smooth out any dips individual companies may experience by supplementing their returns with those of other companies.

 In addition, to turn quicker profits, traders may purchase more complicated asset types, such as options, futures contracts, and swaps, as well as the use of margin—a type of loan that brokerages offer traders who agree to ante up assets they own outright as collateral.
 Although these techniques hypothetically may provide traders with higher potential profits, they also carry greater risks that may result in loss—and, in the case of margin trading, possibly even more.